 A short walk from Taishakuten Temple takes you to Yamamoto-tei (or the Yamamoto House).
-Once it was the residence of Einosuke Yamamoto, president of a camera parts manufacturer in Tokyo, and the buildings we see today date back to the late 1920s.
-The property was eventually acquired by Katsushika Ward in 1986, and has been open to the public since 1991.
+Once it was the residence of Einosuke Yamamoto, president of a camera parts manufacturer in Tokyo.
+And the buildings we see today date back to the late 1920s.
+In 1986, Katsushika Ward (an administrative unit of Tokyo) eventually acquired Yamamoto-tei.
+And the property has been open to the public since 1991.
 For a small fee, we can take a tour of the inside of the house.
 What is interesting about Yamamoto-tei is that we can see two different architectural styles ― Japanese and Western ― coexist here.

 Most of the main building of Yamamoto-tei is built in the traditional Japanese style typical of the early 20th century, using a number of glass plates in the engawa (a passage facing the garden) and ranma (a decorative panel above the sliding doors).
 The Japanese shoin-style rooms at the corner are used as a café where you can sit on the floor and enjoy a cup of matcha (powdered green tea) and Japanese traditional confectionery.

-At the far end of the house, there is a room called Houou-no-ma (or the “Phoenix Hall”).
-This is different from all the other rooms in the building because it was built completely in the Western style.
-In the heyday of the property, this room would be used as a drawing room where Mr. Yamamoto (and his three succeeding generations) welcomed guests.
+Houou-no-ma (or the ’Phoenix Hall’) is a room at the far end of the house.
+This is different from all the other rooms in the building because it is a Western-style room.
+In the heyday of the property, this room was a drawing room.
+And President Yamamoto (and his three succeeding generations) welcomed guests there.
 Today, one can enter into the room and appreciate the magnificent pieces of furniture, including the marble mantlepiece and stained-glass windows.

-This unique blending of Western and Japanese styles is called wayo-secchu (和洋折衷) and it is often seen in structures built during the period from the late 19th to the early 20th century.
-This was the period when Japan’s long-time “isolation policy” ended and the new ideas and items from the West poured into the country.
+This unique blending of Western and Japanese styles is called wayo-secchu (和洋折衷) and we can often see it in structures from the late 19th to the early 20th century.
+This was the period when Japan’s long-time ‘isolation policy’ ended and the new ideas and items from the West poured into the country.
 So, it is no wonder this unusual architectural style was in fashion among the wealthy class in that era.
-Yamamoto-tei is considered to be one of the prime examples of wayo-secchu architecture, and for this reason, it is designated as a “Tangible Cultural Property” of Katsushika Ward as well as a “Selected Historical Building” by Tokyo Metropolitan Government.
+Yamamoto-tei is one of the prime examples of wayo-secchu architecture.
+And for this reason, it became a ‘Tangible Cultural Property’ of Katsushika Ward as well as a ‘Selected Historical Building’ by Tokyo Metropolitan Government.

-The highlight of Yamamoto-tei is its beautiful Japanese garden, which is known among us Japanese as “the garden which has gained worldwide recognition.”
+The highlight of Yamamoto-tei is its beautiful Japanese garden, which is known as ‘the garden which has gained worldwide recognition’.
 There is a US publication called Sukiya Living Magazine (Journal of Japanese Gardening), which has been loved by garden aficionados across the U.S. and is considered to be the Bible for Japanese gardening.
-Since 2003, the same team of experts writing and editing the magazine has hosted a research endeavor called the Shiosai Project where they rank as many as 1,000 gardens in Japan according to the editors’ own unique standards and announce the top 50 every year.
+Since 2003, the same team of experts writing and editing the magazine has hosted a research endeavor called the Shiosai Project.
+In this project, they rank as many as 1,000 gardens in Japan according to the editors’ own unique standards.
+And they announce the top 50 every year.
 In this ranking, the garden of Yamamoto-tei was ranked third for four consecutive years from 2014 to 2017.